dvochoa/dvochoa.github.io/README.md

 This website is hosted using [Github Pages](https://pages.github.com/).

 The [nextjs.yml](https://github.com/dvochoa/dvochoa.github.io/blob/main/.github/workflows/nextjs.yml) workflow triggers a deployment when changes are merged into main.
 The status of this action and others are visible in the [Actions tab](https://github.com/dvochoa/dvochoa.github.io/actions) of the repo.

+## Troubleshooting

+If you experience issues that might be related to cached files (e.g. styling or other content representing previous changes) then try the following:

+1. Delete your local `node_modules` and `.next` directories: `rm -rf node_modules .next`
+2. Reinstall: `npm install`
+3. Re-run: `npm run dev`